uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## What is an allocation?

-Time on Rivanna is allocated as Service Units (SUs).
+Time on the HPC system is allocated as Service Units (SUs).
 One SU corresponds to one core-hour.
 Multiple SUs make up what is called an allocation (e.g., a new allocation = 100K SUs).
 Allocations are managed through [Grouper](https://groups.identity.virginia.edu/) (requires VPN connection) groups.
 These groups must be created by the Principal Investigators (PIs) prior to submitting an allocation request.
 Full details can be found [here](/userinfo/hpc/allocations).

 ## How can I request an allocation?

 The different Service Unit (SU) allocation types are explained in [this article](/userinfo/hpc/allocations/#allocation-types).
 It includes links to our allocation request webforms.

-## How do I check my allocation status on Rivanna?
+## How do I check my allocation status on Rivanna/Afton?

 Run the `allocations` command.
 The output may look like this:
 ```